Engaging with your People - CCMA

 - What is employee engagement and what are the impacts to your organisation for disengaged employees?

-- Understand why having engaged employees is fundamental to a business.
+- Understand why having engaged employees is fundamental to a business

+- Motivating different personalities and skill sets in office, home working or hybrid environments

+- Understanding communication methods and how to adapt based on the situation and individual

-- What metrics show employee engagement
+- Understanding what metrics show employee engagement and how to improve them

 About the trainer